-Before we are getting to the grammatical similarities, we should first address the big elephant in the room.
-German has a case system while Dutch does not.
+Before we get to the grammatical similarities, we should first address the big elephant in the room.
+German has a case system, while Dutch does not.

 Having a case system means that words change depending on their function in a sentence.
 English mostly uses prepositions to achieve this.
 In German, this change happens in the articles.

 For example, when you use "the dog" as a subject, you would use "der Hund" in German.
 But, whenever the dog is a subject, it changes to "den Hund," and when you give something, it is "dem Hund."
 Similar changes happen to adjectives.

 Dutch used to have a very similar system, but it got out of use.
 Nowadays, cases are only used in a few set expressions like "Het Koninkrijk der Nederlanden" (the kingdom of the Netherlands).

 This big difference is also the main struggle of many Dutch people that want to learn or speak German.
 The cases are almost universally hated by all high school students.